 Barnafossar is a more traditional waterfall, with the water rushing through and down a narrow gorge.
 When we visited the water was in full flow, so it was less of a waterfall and more of a raging torrent, but impressive nonetheless.

-Hraunfossar is about an hour and a half north west of Reykjavik by car, and was included on our seven day Glaciers and Auroras self drive road trip with Iceland Travel, along with many of the other sights on this list.
+Hraunfossar is about an hour and a half north west of Reykjavik by car.
 There’s free parking on site and it’s less than a minutes walk from the car park.
-There are also a number of tours departing from Reykjavik which include these falls.
+There are also a number of tours departing from Reykjavik which include these falls, such as this one.

 3. Glymur Waterfall